183181731/show_vm_info/README.md

 ```

 ## Example
-Then call the showVMInfo() function to display the Dart VM debugging URL information in a popup dialog:
+Then call the ShowVMInfo.showDebugVmInfoDialog() function to display the Dart VM debugging URL information in a popup dialog:

 ```dart
 import 'package:flutter/material.dart';